Cherryville, New Jersey

-Cherryville is an unincorporated community located within Franklin Township, in Hunterdon County, New Jersey, United States.
+Cherryville is an unincorporated community located within Franklin Township, in Hunterdon County, in the U.S. state of New Jersey.

 History

 A tavern was built in Cherryville in 1736.

 Around 1830, a stone schoolhouse was erected.
 It was replaced by a wood-frame school in 1860.

 A Baptist church was founded in Cherryville in 1849.

 By 1882, Cherryville had a post office, and was described as being in "a superior farming district".
 It had a population of 65.